Statutory & Quasi-Judicial Bodies

 Constitutional vs Statutory Bodies — The Fundamental Distinction

-Constitutional bodies are established by and derive their powers directly from the Constitution of India.
-They cannot be abolished except by constitutional amendment.
-Their autonomy, composition, and functions are constitutionally guaranteed.
-Key constitutional bodies include: Election Commission of India (Art 324), Union Public Service Commission (Art 315), State Public Service Commissions (Art 315), Finance Commission (Art 280), Comptroller and Auditor General (Art 148), Attorney General of India (Art 76), Advocate General of State (Art 165), National Commission for Scheduled Castes (Art 338), National Commission for Scheduled Tribes (Art 338A, 89th Amendment 2003), National Commission for Backward Classes (Art 338B, 102nd Amendment 2018), Special Officer for Linguistic Minorities (Art 350B, 7th Amendment 1956), Inter-State Council (Art 263), and GST Council (Art 279A, 101st Amendment 2016).
-Statutory bodies are created by Acts of Parliament (or state legislatures).
-They can be dissolved, reconstituted, or abolished by repealing or amending the parent statute.
-They derive powers from their enabling legislation, not from the Constitution.
-Important statutory bodies include NHRC, CIC, Lokpal, NCW, NCM, CVC, NIA, and NGT.
-The distinction matters for exam purposes — a constitutional body has greater autonomy and cannot be easily dissolved, while a statutory body's existence depends on parliamentary will.
+Constitutional bodies derive powers directly from the Constitution and cannot be abolished except by constitutional amendment.
+Key constitutional bodies: ECI (Art 324), UPSC (Art 315), SPSCs (Art 315), Finance Commission (Art 280), CAG (Art 148), AG (Art 76), Advocate General (Art 165), NCSC (Art 338), NCST (Art 338A, 89th Amendment), NCBC (Art 338B, 102nd Amendment), Special Officer for Linguistic Minorities (Art 350B, 7th Amendment), Inter-State Council (Art 263), and GST Council (Art 279A, 101st Amendment).
+Statutory bodies are created by Acts of Parliament.
+Parliament can dissolve, reconstitute, or abolish them by repealing the parent statute.
+Important statutory bodies: NHRC, CIC, Lokpal, NCW, NCM, CVC, NIA, and NGT.
+The distinction matters for exams: a constitutional body has guaranteed autonomy; a statutory body's existence depends on parliamentary will.
+NCBC's upgrade from statutory (1993) to constitutional (2018, 102nd Amendment) illustrates the distinction.

 National Human Rights Commission (NHRC)

-The NHRC was established under the Protection of Human Rights Act, 1993 (PHRA), which was significantly amended in 2006 and 2019.
-Composition (post-2019 amendment): Chairperson — a person who has been Chief Justice of India or a Judge of the Supreme Court (the 2019 amendment expanded this from only retired CJI to include retired SC judges); members include: one sitting or retired SC judge; one sitting or retired HC Chief Justice; two persons with knowledge of or practical experience in matters relating to human rights (at least one must be a woman — added by 2019 amendment); and ex-officio members — Chairpersons of the National Commission for Minorities, NCSC, NCST, and NCW.
-The Chairperson and members are appointed by the President on the recommendation of a committee comprising the PM (Chair), Speaker of LS, Home Minister, Leaders of Opposition in LS and RS, and Deputy Chairman of RS.
-Tenure: 3 years or until age 70, whichever is earlier (amended from 5 years to 3 years by the 2019 amendment, which also made members eligible for reappointment).
-Functions include: inquiry into complaints of human rights violations (suo motu or on petition); visiting jails and detention places; reviewing constitutional and legal safeguards for human rights; studying international treaties and recommending their effective implementation; recommending measures for implementing laws, treaties, and guidelines; and spreading human rights literacy.
-Key limitations: NHRC cannot inquire into complaints against armed forces; its recommendations are not binding; it has no power to punish violators; and complaints must be made within one year of the incident.
+The NHRC was established under the Protection of Human Rights Act, 1993 (amended 2006, 2019).
+Post-2019 composition: Chairperson (retired CJI or SC judge, expanded from retired CJI only); one sitting/retired SC judge; one sitting/retired HC Chief Justice; two persons with human rights knowledge (at least one woman, added by 2019 amendment); ex-officio members (Chairpersons of NCM, NCSC, NCST, and NCW).
+The selection committee comprises the PM (Chair), Speaker of LS, Home Minister, and Leaders of Opposition in LS and RS, and Deputy Chairman of RS.
+Tenure: 3 years or age 70 (reduced from 5 years by 2019 amendment); reappointment now permitted.
+Functions: inquire into complaints of human rights violations (suo motu or on petition), visit jails and detention places, review constitutional safeguards, study international treaties and recommend implementation, and spread human rights literacy.
+Key limitations: cannot inquire into complaints against armed forces; recommendations are not binding; no power to punish violators; complaints must be filed within one year.
+The armed forces exclusion, the 3-year tenure (post-2019), and the non-binding nature are high-frequency exam items.

 Central Information Commission (CIC) and Right to Information